 Certain makes of car (e.g. Volkswagen) implement have a fine metal mesh over the air filter intake installed to help prevent the air filter or MAF from being clogged by large debris (leaves, dirt etc.).
 If your car uses this type of filter mesh, our technician will also check and clean this mesh filter, too.

 After checking the air filter, our technician will visually inspect the intake boot for physical damage (cracks, tears, loose clamps, etc.).
-A damaged or leaking intake boot is common in many European-made vehicles like BMW and Volvo.
+Vacuum leaks or damages in the intake boot are common in many European-made vehicles like BMW and Volvo.

-Once the boot has been checked, the technician will verify no other vacuum air flow seal0s are compromised as well.
+Once the boot has been checked, the technician will verify no other vacuum air flow seals are compromised as well.

 Finally, our technician tests the MAF scan tool using the live data function.
 The technician captures the airflow sensor readings at different RPMs (e.g. 1000, 2000, 3000) and compares their readings to known MAF readings from a fully functional MAF sensor.

-Faulty airflow sensors are a common occurrence in many cars, and it is usually requires a fairly simple repair to correct the problem.
+Faulty airflow sensors are a common occurrence in many cars, and it is usually requires a fairly simple repair to correct the P0101 code.

 It’s fairly common for DIYers and some technicians to just exchange the MAF sensor with a new one without completing the entire diagnosis process for MAF problems.

-The good news with a Code P0101 is it does not pose any danger to the driver and won’t prevent your vehicle from running.
+The good news with the OBD-II code P0101 is it does not pose any danger to the driver and won’t prevent your vehicle from running.

-Conversely, a faulty MAF or airflow issues increase fuel consumption and make your engine run rough.
+Conversely, a faulty mass air flow sensor increases fuel consumption and make your engine run rough.

 What repairs can fix the code

-The simplest solution is to reset the computer and see if the code comes back.
-Sometimes a temporary obstruction causes your vehicle to code a P0101.
+The simplest solution is to reset the computer and see if the P0101 code comes back.
+Sometimes a temporary obstruction causes your vehicle to display a P0101 code.